-- In the case of an emergency, it is acceptable to obtain verbal consent from a parent, or a registered medical practitioner or medical emergency services if the parent cannot be contacted. - In the case of an Asthma or Anaphylaxis emergency, medication may be administered to a child without authorisation.
-In this circumstance, ring 000 emergency services for advice & contact the child's parents as soon as possible. - The Centre has 2 Emergency Asthma kits and 2 Emergency Anaphylaxis Epi-pens.
-(1 kit must remain at the Centre at all times- the other kit may be taken when children go to the Beyond Space, playground, excursions etc).
+- o In the case of an emergency, it is acceptable to obtain verbal consent from a parent, or a registered medical practitioner or medical emergency services if the parent cannot be contacted. - In the case of an Asthma or Anaphylaxis emergency, medication may be administered (by an educator with a first Aid qualification) to a child without authorisation.
+In this circumstance, ring 000 emergency services for advice & contact the child's parents as soon as possible. - The Centre has 2 Emergency Asthma kits and 2 Emergency Anaphylaxis Epi-pens located in the hallway First Aid cabinet.1 kit must remain at the Centre at all times- the other kit may be taken when children go to the Beyond Space, playground, excursions etc.